shubhamchopra3/Hibernate-demo/README.md

 * Hibernate-5 - For learning how to create a primary key for collection table.

-* Hibernate-6 One to One mapping every alien is having one vehicle
+* Hibernate-6 One to One mapping every alien is having one vehicle.In alien table a foreign key column is created pointing to vechile table.

+* Hibernate-7 One to Many mapping.
+Every Alien is having more than 1 vechile.
+A seperate table is created with 2 columns mapping alien id with vechile id.